 Field trip chaperones must complete the Volunteer Background Check packet, attend VIRTUS training and be approved prior to chaperoning.
-In addition, all drivers must complete the Driver Information Form and be approved.
 The school office has background check packets available upon request.

 Health note: Understand that our school nurse does not accompany classes on field trips.
 If the need arises, your child may not be treated by a licensed medical professional.
 If your child takes prescription medication during the school day, that medication will be sent with the teacher on field trips.
 This includes inhalers, epi-pens, seizure and diabetic medications.
 Compliance with the medication policy on field trips is necessary for the welfare and safety of all students.